chuyueliao1/chuyueliao1.github.io/content/authors/admin/_index.md

     url: https://www.nnu.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Computer Aided Drug Design, AI for Science and Deep Learning.
+bio: My research interests include AI for Science, Deep Learning and Computer Vision.

 # Interests to show in About widget
 interests:
-  - Computer Aided Drug Design
   - AI for Science
   - Deep Learning
+  - Computer Vision

 # Education to show in About widget
 education: